evelynfoy/fun-online-quiz-game/README.md

 ## Features

 The site consists of a single page with a large heading, a preference area,  a score area, a question area and an answer & feedback area.
-It also has a button control to move to the next question.
-It also has a restart option.
+It has a button control to move to the next question and a restart option.

 ### Existing Features